VidMuse: A Simple Video-to-Music Generation Framework with Long-Short-Term Modeling

-In our user study, we randomly sample 600 video-music pairs from the benchmark to conduct an A/B test, which is a widely used subjective evaluation method in the music field~\cite{donahue2023singsong, yuan2024chatmusician}, across five music generation methods: CMT, M$^2$UGen, Caption2Music, Ground Truth (GT), and VidMuse.
+In the user study, we randomly sample 600 video-music pairs from the benchmark to conduct an A/B test, which is a widely used subjective evaluation method in the music field~\cite{donahue2023singsong, yuan2024chatmusician}.
+This test includes CMT, M$^2$UGen, Caption2Music, Ground Truth (GT), and VidMuse.
 The test was distributed among 40 participants, ensuring each method was compared against another 60 times.
-The evaluation criteria are four-fold: 1) \textbf{Audio quality}: Refers to the sound quality of the audio track; 2) \textbf{Video-music alignment}: Assesses how well the music matches the visual content, e.g., a scene showing a woman crying should ideally be paired with music that sounds sad; 3) \textbf{Musicality}: Measures the aesthetic appeal of music, independent of audio quality, e.g., a piece of music has high audio quality but is out of tune has poor musicality; 4) \textbf{Overall assessment}: A comprehensive evaluation that considers all aspects of the music.
+The evaluation criteria are four-fold: 1) \textbf{Audio quality}: Refers to the sound quality of the audio track; 2) \textbf{Video-music alignment}: Assesses how well the music matches the visual content, e.g., a scene showing a woman crying should ideally be paired with music that sounds sad; 3) \textbf{Musicality}: Evaluates the aesthetic quality of the music, distinct from audio quality.
+For example, a piece of music may have good audio quality, but if it is out of tune, it would be considered to have poor musicality; 4) \textbf{Overall assessment}: Comprehensively evaluates the performance for models.
 Participants are asked to choose the better sample for each criterion.
-The Fig.~\ref{fig:ab_test_sup} illustrates the statistical results of the user study, where the value at matrix[$i$][$j$] ranges from $0$ to $100$, indicating the \% of times listeners preferred the method correspond to the $i$-row compared to the method correspond to the $j$-column.
+The user study is shown in Fig.~\ref{fig:ab_test_sup}, where the value at matrix[$i$][$j$] ranges from $0$ to $100$, indicating the \% of times listeners preferred the method in $i$-row compared to the method in $j$-column.
 For example, in Fig.~\ref{fig:ab_test_sup} (c), the value of matrix[$2$][$4$] represents that VidMuse outperforms CMT in $77\%$ of cases in terms of Musicality.
-Across all evaluation criteria, our method surpasses other methods in more than half of the comparisons, except when compared to the ground truth.
-Overall, these results robustly validate VidMuse's effectiveness from the subjective evaluation.
+Across all criteria, our method surpasses others in more than half of the comparisons, except when compared to the ground truth.
+Overall, these results thoroughly validate VidMuse's effectiveness through subjective evaluation.